-Deepak K. Lal is the James S. Coleman Professor of International Development Studies at the University of California at Los Angeles, former President of the Mont Pelerin Society, Professor Emeritus of Political Economy at University College London, and a Research Fellow at the Independent Institute.
+Deepak K. Lal was the James S. Coleman Professor of International Development Studies at the University of California at Los Angeles, former President of the Mont Pelerin Society, Professor Emeritus of Political Economy at University College London, and a Research Fellow and Member of the Board of Advisors for The Independent Review at the Independent Institute.
 He was educated at the Doon School, Dehra Dun, St. Stephen's College, Delhi and Jesus College, Oxford.

 He is the author of the foreword to the Independent Institute book, Making Poor Nations Rich: Entrepreneurship and the Process of Economic Development, edited by Benjamin Powell.